Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Introduction

+The $m$-Stieltjes-Rogers polynomial was the zeroth column of the $m$-Stieltjes--Rogers triangle.
+In \cite{PSZ18}, the \textbfit{$\bm{m}$-Stieltjes--Rogers triangle} was defined in terms of $m$-Dyck paths.
+Recall the definition of the $m$-Dyck path as follows \cite{Aval_08,Cameron_16,Prodinger_16}:

 \begin{definition} \rm Fix an integer $m \ge 1$.
-Recall that a {\em\textbf{partial $m$-Dyck path}}\/ is a path in the upper half-plane $\Z \times \N$, starting on the horizontal axis but ending anywhere, using steps $(1,1)$ (``rise'') and $(1,-m)$ (``$m$-fall'').
-In particular, a partial $m$-Dyck path ending on the horizontal axis is called the \textbfit{$\bm{m}$-Dyck path}: see Figure~$1$ for an example.
-For $m=1$, it reduces to the well-known Dyck path. \end{definition}
+A \textbfit{partial $\bm{m}$-Dyck path}\/ is a path in the upper half-plane $\Z \times \N$, starting on the horizontal axis but ending anywhere, using steps $(1,1)$ (``rise'') and $(1,-m)$ (``$m$-fall'').
+In particular, a partial $m$-Dyck path ending on the horizontal axis is called the \textbfit{$\bm{m}$-Dyck path}: see Figure~$1$ for an example. \end{definition}